h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

 .. java:method:: @SuppressWarnings public static Collection<File> getFiles(String fileExtension, String fileFolder) throws FileHandlerException
    :outertype: FileInDiskHandler

-   Retrieves the file that have a certain extension ( or all) from a given folder retrieve the files<br> If the given path (fileFolder param) is not a valid directory, or is empty, will return a empty collection if the folder does not exist or the folder is empty <br> This method uses :java:ref:`FileUtils` to execute
+   Retrieves the file that has a certain extension (or all) from a given folder retrieve the files If the given path (fileFolder param) is not a valid directory, or is empty, will return a empty collection if the folder does not exist or the folder is empty This method uses \ :java:ref:`FileUtils`\ .

    :param fileExtension: String with the file extension to retrieve, format:(\\.[a-zA-Z0-9]{2,5})$
    :param fileFolder: String with a valid system path